What is Hyqvia?

 if you are using a catheter.

-FDA pregnancy category C. It is not known whether hyaluronidase and immune globulin will harm an unborn baby.
+FDA pregnancy category C. It is not known whether Hyqvia will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

 It is not known whether this medicine passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.